Different Keys in SQL (Primary Key, Candidate Key, Foreign Key)

 A Composite key is a Candidate key or Primary key that consists of more than one attribute.

-Sometimes it is possible that no single attribute will have the property to uniquely identify tuples in a table.
+Sometimes it is possible that no single attribute will have the property to identify tuples in a table uniquely.
 In such cases, we can use a group of attributes to guarantee uniqueness.
 Combining these attributes will uniquely identify tuples in the table.

 Consider the following table:

 Here, neither of the attributes contains unique values to identify the tuples.
-Therefore, we can combine two or more attributes to create a key that can uniquely identify the tuples.
+Therefore, we can combine two or more attributes to create a key uniquely identifying the tuples.
 For example, we can group Transaction_Id and Product_Id to create a key that can uniquely identify the tuples.
 These are called composite keys.

-- SQL keys are used to uniquely identify rows in a table.
+- SQL keys are used to identify rows in a table uniquely.

 - SQL keys can either be a single column or a group of columns.